 - ½ teaspoon regular or smoked paprika

-- Place all of the ingredients into a medium bowl, and stir well.
-Serve immediately or refrigerate for a couple hours to better incorporate flavors.
-(For a smoother dip, see Notes.)
+- Place all of the ingredients (black beans, corn, tomatoes, cilantro, onion, lime and lemon juice, chili powder, paprika, cumin, and garlic) into a medium bowl, and stir well.
+Serve immediately or refrigerate for a couple hours to better incorporate the flavors.

 Also try adding chopped jalapeño peppers, tomatoes (fresh or canned/diced), bell pepper, mango, and/or avocado.